pvandervelde/zinger/literature.md

   * How to decide when to replan
 * [2020] A 3D Reactive Navigation Algorithm for Mobile Robots by Using Tentacle-Based Sampling
   * Has some nice references on reactive path planning
+* [2013] Probabilistically safe motion planning to avoid dynamic obstacles with uncertain motion patterns
+  * Good base for newer techniques to base on
+  * Dynamic planning done without but requires full map
+* [2019] A new optimization-driven path planning method with probabilistic completeness for wheeled mobile robots
+  * Energy based cost maps for movement on uneven terrain

 ## Path smoothing